This EIP does three things:

 s to settle UserOperation

-Non-EIP-7932 transactions will still be included within blocks and will be treated as the default secp256k1 curve.
-Therefore there would be no backwards compatibility issues will processing other transactions.
-However, as a new EIP-2718 transaction has been added non-upgraded clients would not be able to process these transactions nor blocks that include these transactions.
+Non-EIP-7932 transactions will still be processed as the default secp256k1 curve.
+Therefore, there would be no backwards compatibility issues in processing other transactions.

-Allowing more ways to potentially create transactions for a single account may decrease overall security for that specific account, however this is partially mitigated by the increase in processing power required to trial all algorithms.
-Even still, adding additional algorithms may need further discussing to ensure that the security of the network would not be compromised.
+Allowing more ways to potentially sign transactions for a single account may decrease overall security for that specific account, however this is partially mitigated by the increase in processing power required to trial all algorithms.
+Even still, adding additional algorithms may need further discussion to ensure that the security of the network would not be compromised.

 Having signature_info

-be of no concrete type creates a chance that an algorithms logic could be specified or implemented incorrectly, which could lead to, in the best case, invalid blocks, or at worst, the ability for anyone to sign a fraudulent transaction for any account.
-This security consideration is delegated to the algorithms specification, therefore care must be taken when writing these algorithm specifications to avoid critical security flaws.
+be of no concrete type creates a chance that an algorithm's decoding logic could be specified or implemented incorrectly, which could lead to, in the best case, invalid blocks or, at worst, enabling anyone to sign a fraudulent transaction for any account.
+This security consideration is delegated to the algorithm's specification, and so care must be taken when writing these specifications to avoid critical security flaws.

 Copyright and related rights waived via CC0.